-The three Northern VCTs – Northern Venture Trust, Northern 2 VCT and Northern 3 VCT – have announced their intention to launch linked offers for subscription in the 2019/20 tax year, raising up to £40 million in total.
+The Northern VCTs – Northern Venture Trust (NVT), Northern 2 VCT (NV2) and Northern 3 VCT (NV3) – are now raising £40 million in a joint offer.

 - Targets annual dividends of 4% to 5% of NAV, not guaranteed

 - Combined net assets of £270 million and a diverse portfolio of 61 unquoted and quoted companies (as at 9 January 2020)

 - Strong performance track record to date: total returns of 107.5% to 137.5% over ten years – past performance is not a guide to the future and dividends are not guaranteed